-2003 Ironman Triathlon World Championship Photo Essay
+2003 Ironman World Championship Photo Essay

 Photos: Bakke-Svensson/WTC